stickz/rtinst/README.md

 Future changes to this fork will improve the performance and throughput.
 These will include:

-	* Installing and configuring dnsmasq as a local dns caching solution for faster tracker updates.
 	* The sysctl.conf file will be updated with TCP network tweaks to increase throughput.
 Again 32GB of ram is highly recommended.
 	* The php-fpm configuration will be updated with a bigger memory cache, to reduce the frequency of disk activity.